 - FHA- the Federal Housing Authority backs these loans and offers loans for as little as 3.5% down payment to those who qualify.
 FHA loans are available for borrowers with very low FICO scores if they can pay more money for a down payment.

 - VA- The Department of Veterans Affairs provides outstanding loan opportunities to active duty military, veterans, and the surviving spouses of former service members.
 These loans do not require any down payment and are easy to qualify for with a credit score of at least 620.
 However, it is possible to qualify for a VA loan with a credit score below 620 under certain circumstances.

 - Fannie Mae and Freddie Mac- These federal government loan programs are designed to support homeownership for low and moderate income individuals.
 A significant benefit to obtaining Fannie Mae and Freddie Mac home loans is that they do not require a substantial down payment.
 Generally, lenders require a minimum FICO score of 620 to qualify for one of these home loans.

 Can You Improve Your Credit Score?

 The critical thing to remember if you’re unhappy with your current credit score is that you can raise it.
+Websites such as Credit Strong show you the easiest tips and tricks for raising your credit score, regardless of whether you’re a credit card owner or not.
 After all, a credit score is just a reflection of your credit history at the moment in time.
 Here are some tips to make your credit score soar: